 So far, only 7 states or organizations (including the European Space Agency) have objects on the Online Index listed as “on Moon” (see Figure 2).
 Three quarters of these missions are from the United States of America or The Russian Federation.
 Not all of these missions were successful.
 Two recent failures at landing in 2019 (by Israel and India) convey the difficulty of such and endeavor.
-However, the number of Moon missions and amount of activity on the Moon is expected to increase greatly in the coming years, along with the number of actors that take part in these activities.(LSC of COPUOS, 2019a) or Romaniavingonly (LSC of COPUOS, 2019a)
+However, the number of Moon missions and amount of activity on the Moon is expected to increase greatly in the coming years, along with the number of actors that take part in these activities.

+Out of the seven actors with objects on the Moon, only Israel is missing signing or ratifying the Registration Convention, while, on the other hand, only India has signed the Moon Agreement (albeit not ratified it) (LSC of COPUOS, 2019a).
+The situation of ESA, not being a Member State of the United Nations, is special, with several members having ratified the Moon Agreement (Austria, Belgium or the Netherlands), while France or Romania having only signed it (LSC of COPUOS, 2019a).
+Future actors, particularly when they represent consortia of various countries or private companies, will have diverse degrees of ratification of applicable treaties.

 Figure 2 also shows the objects “on Moon” classified by mission type.
 Over one quarter of these objects are Orbiters, which change the status to “on Moon” after decaying at the end of their mission.
 It is important to highlight once again the importance of updating entries in any registry after significant changes in the status of one object.